The following objectives have been set in the field of 'provision of broadband':

 - Development of a radio spectrum policy.

-- Strengthening of the national regulatory authorities and the Body of European Regulators for Electronic Communications (BEREC) in order to achieve greater coherence and predictability of the fragmented and inconsistent application of the rules in the Digital Single Market (Proposal for a Regulation of the European Parliament and of the Council establishing the Body of European Regulators for Electronic Communications).
+- Strengthening of the national regulatory authorities and the Body of European Regulators for Electronic Communications (BEREC) in order to achieve greater coherence and predictability of the fragmented and inconsistent application of the rules in the Digital Single Market (Regulation establishing the Body of European Regulators for Electronic Communications and the Agency for Support for BEREC).

 The European Commission's policy framework encourages both private and public investments in fast and ultra-fast networks to achieve the connectivity targets of the Connectivity for a European Gigabit Society strategy.